broofa/BroofaJS/jsondiff/src/README_js.md

 (all?) of the other modules use a structure based on or similar to RFC9602, which is composed of a series of operations that describe how to transform the target object.
 In contrast, the patches in this module act as an "overlay" that is copied onto the target object.
-This has the following tradeoffs:
+There are tradeoffs to this, some good, some bad:

-1. **Readability** - A structured patch is easier to read because it looks like the object it's modifying.
+1. **Readability** - A structured patch is easier to read because it "looks" like the object it's modifying.
+2. **Reordering** - Data is not "moved" in a structured patch.
+It is simply deleted from the old location and inserted at the new location.
-2. **Size** - Operation-based patches have a lot of redundant keys and values that, again, making reading (and debugging) more difficult.
-This can also affect network performance in contexts where data is not compressed (e.g. websockets)
+2. **Size** - Operation-based patches are more verbose (lots of duplicate keys and values), except in the case where values move locations.
+This may have a significant impact on network bandwidth, especially for uncompressed data streams.
-3. **Fault tolerance** - Operation-based patches can fail if operations are applied out of order or if the target object does not have the expected structure.
+3. **Fault tolerance** - Operation-based patches may fail if operations are applied out of order or if the target object does not have the expected structure.
-4. **Wonky hack** - Full disclosure:  This module does require a small(?) hack to handle the cases where a value is deleted or an array changes.
+4. **DROP/KEEP hack** - See comments about `DROP` and `KEEP` values in "Patch Objects", below.
 This may be off-putting to some readers.
-See comments about `DROP` and `KEEP`, below

 ## Installation